-PROPOSAL 1: ELECTION OF CLASS I DIRECTORS
+PROPOSAL 1: ELECTION OF CLASS II DIRECTOR

 The Board of Directors of the Company is divided into three classes, pursuant to the Company's Restated Certificate of Incorporation and Bylaws.
-The term of office of Class I directors expires at the Company's 2001 Annual Meeting of Stockholders, and the term of office of Class II and III directors expires at the Company's 2002 and 2003 Annual Meetings of Stockholders, respectively.
+The term of office of Class II directors expires at the Company's 2002 Annual Meeting of Stockholders, and the term of office of Class III and I directors expires at the Company's 2003 and 2004 Annual Meetings of Stockholders, respectively.
 Directors elected to succeed those whose terms expire are elected to a term of office expiring at the third Annual Meeting of Stockholders following their election and, in each case, until his successor is elected and qualified.

-Two directors of the Company are to be elected as Class I directors at the Annual Meeting, to hold office for a term expiring at the Company's 2004 Annual Meeting of Stockholders and until his or her successor is elected and qualified.
-One of the Company's current Class I directors, Henry Ellis, has been nominated to be reelected as a Class I director at the Annual Meeting.
-Joshua J. Angel has been nominated to be elected as a Class I director at the Annual Meeting.
-Such nominees have indicated they are willing and able to serve as Class I directors.
-In the event that a nominee is unable to accept election, or if any other unforeseen contingency should arise, each properly executed and returned proxy that does not direct otherwise will be voted for such other person(s) as may be designated by the Board of Directors.
-If a proxy is executed and returned, but no specific instructions are given, the shares of Common Stock represented by such proxy will be voted in favor of the Class I director, has decided not to stand for re-election.
+One director of the Company is to be elected as a Class II director at the Annual Meeting, to hold office for a term expiring at the Company's 2005 Annual Meeting of Stockholders and until his successor is elected and qualified.
+The Company's current Class II director, Lawrence J. Schoenberg, has been nominated to be reelected as a Class II director at the Annual Meeting.
+Such nominee has indicated he is willing and able to serve as a Class II director.
+In the event that a nominee is unable to accept election or if any other unforeseen contingency should arise, each properly executed and returned proxy that does not direct otherwise will be voted for such other person(s) as may be designated by the Board of Directors.
+If a proxy is executed and returned, but no specific instructions are given, the shares of Common Stock represented by such proxy will be voted in favor of the Class II director nominee identified above.